 No. Couldn’t agree more.
 So we’ve spoke quite a bit.
 So is there something, a quick way of rounding it all up?
 Is there three or four or five, pick your number, but almost a kind of a summary of, what do you think makes up a good executive search recruitment process?

-And also, historically I think that exec search has been usually expensive, usually a longer process.
+And also, historically I think that executive recruitment has been usually expensive, usually a longer process.
 Clients feel very locked in once they choose that partner.
 I think that has to change.
 I think from our point of view, we’re offering a bit more of a fresh approach around pricing, speed of response, speed of delivery, and also the kind of less locked in feeling.

 And then one of the other things I look at and say is, if we’re hiring a senior leader in the organization, we’re technically responsible for impacting that organization’s revenue.
 So, it’s really important, when they’re hiring a partner, that they’re looking and saying, “Do I trust this person, this organization?”
 Because I’m actually putting a lot of eggs in that basket.
 For example, if that CRO is responsible for $300 million revenue, as an example, then getting that wrong has a significant impact.